BGCG/project3/README.md

 * Blood type: blood type of batch expressed as ABO type followed by Rh status ie APOS.
 * Units: number of units of blood within that batch.
 * Expiration: expiration date of blood batch.
 The idea being that the whole batch was collected by different patients on a particular day and then 35 days from there is the expiry.
-* Blood batch ID: the id of that full blood batch (different numbers assigned based on when the blood was collected of a particular type).
+* Blood batch ID: the ID of that full blood batch (different numbers assigned based on when the blood was collected of a particular type).

 ### People